aahmed-se/pulsar-wiki/PIP-17:-Tiered-storage-for-Pulsar-topics.md

 ### S3 Implementation of SegmentOffloader

-A single segment in bookkeeper maps to a single object in S3.
-The object has two parts, an index and payload.
-The payload contains all the entries of the segment.
+A single segment in bookkeeper maps to a two S3 objects, an index and a data object.
+The data object contains all the entries of the segment, while the index contains pointers into data object to allow quicker lookup of specific entries.
+The index entries are per block.

-The schema version is stored as part of the S3 object user metadata.
+The data format version for both the index and data objects is stored as part of the S3 object user metadata.

-The object is written to S3 using a [multipart upload](https://docs.aws.amazon.com/AmazonS3/latest/API/mpUploadInitiate.html).
-The index is stored in part 1.
+The data object is written to S3 using a [multipart upload](https://docs.aws.amazon.com/AmazonS3/latest/API/mpUploadInitiate.html).
 The payload is split into 64MB blocks, and each block is uploaded as a “part”.

 S3’s API requires that the size of the uploaded part is specified before sending the data.
 Therefore, all blocks apart from the final block must be exactly 64MB.
-Blocks can only contain complete entries, so if an entry doesn’t fit into the end of a block, the remaining bytes must be padded, with the pattern 0xDEAD1234.
+Blocks can only contain complete entries, so if an entry doesn’t fit into the end of a block, the remaining bytes must be padded, with the pattern 0xFEDCDEAD.

 The size of the final block can be calculated exactly before writing.
 The calculation is as follows.

 ```
 (block header size)
  + ((length of segment) - (sum of length of already written entries))
- + ((number of entries to be written) * 4)
+ + ((number of entries to be written) * 4 * 8)
 ```

+For each entry, 4 bytes are used to specify the length, and 8 bytes are used to store the entry ID.

 #### Payload format

-A block has a short header, followed by payload data.
+A block has a short header of length 128, followed by payload data.
 ```
-[ magic_word ][ block_len ][ block_entry_count ][ first_entry_id ]
+[ magic_word ][ header_len ][ block_len ][ first_entry_id ][ padding ]
 ```

  * `magic_word` : 4 bytes, a sequence of bytes used to identify the start of a block
- * `block_len` : 4 bytes, the length of the block, including the header
+ * `header_len` : 8 bytes, the length of the block header (128 for now)
- * `block_entry_count` : 4 bytes, the number of entries contained in the block
+ * `block_len` : 8 bytes, the length of the block, including the header
  * `first_entry_id` : 8 bytes, Entry ID of first entry in the block
+ * `padding` : As many bytes as necessary to bring the header length to the length specified by `header_len`

 The payload data is a sequence of entries of the format

 ```
-[ entry_len ][ entry_data ]
+[ entry_len ][ entry_id ][ entry_data ]
 ```

  * `entry_len` : 4 bytes, the length of the entry
+ * `entry_id` : 8 bytes, the ID of the entry
  * `entry_data` : as many bytes as specified in entry_len

 Padding may be added at the end to bring the block to the correct size.